mdb/node-consul-kv/README.md

 # consul-kv

-A tiny Node.js package for interacting with [Consul KV store](https://www.consul.io/api/kv.html).
+A tiny NPM package for interacting with [Consul KV store](https://www.consul.io/api/kv.html).

 ## Using this thing